-The 2005 Oregon Legislature passed Senate Bill 31, which grants up to $250 in personal income tax credit beginning with tax year 2006, to eligible Emergency Medical Services Providers who volunteer their services to eligible Oregon communities.
+The 2005 Oregon Legislature passed Senate Bill 31, which grants up to $250 in personal income tax credit to eligible Emergency Medical Services Providers who volunteer their services within eligible Oregon communities.
 This credit is due to sunset effective December 31, 2026.

 - You must be an Emergency Medical Services Provider (Emergency Medical Responder, EMT Basic, Advanced EMT, EMT-Intermediate or Paramedic) licensed by the State of Oregon, providing some services on a volunteer basis.

-- Your EMS Provider volunteer service must meet the following definition: A “volunteer” is a person properly trained under Oregon law who either operates an ambulance to and from the scene of an emergency or renders emergency medical treatment on a volunteer basis so long as the total reimbursement received for such volunteer services does not represent more than 25% of his or her gross annual income and does not exceed $3,000 per calendar year.
+- Your EMS Provider volunteer service must meet the following definition: A volunteer is a person properly trained under Oregon law who either operates an ambulance to and from the scene of an emergency or renders emergency medical treatment on a volunteer basis so long as the total reimbursement received for such volunteer services does not represent more than 25% of their gross annual income and does not exceed $3,000 per calendar year.

 Please check to see if the station/agency you volunteer for qualifies as eligible by checking either this Excel spreadsheet or PDF.
 You can also find a map that displays the 25 mile buffers cast by populations of 30,000 or more.

 These forms are electronic.
 If possible, please fill out as much as possible on the computer and take a screenshot if you would like to retain a copy of your application.